 You’ll be responsible for a separate $250 deductible.
 The medical emergency must occur within 60 days of the start of your trip.
 So it won’t work if you leave the country indefinitely.
 Plus, there’s a $50,000 lifetime limit to the amount this benefit will payout.

 Medigap policies are not a Medicare replacement.
 They’re an additional benefit on top of your existing coverage under Original Medicare (Part A and Part B).
 And be aware that Medicare Part D prescription benefits also do not extend outside the U.S. and its territories.

 Unlike Medigap coverage, Medicare Advantage (or Part C) plans are a government-approved alternative to Medicare offered by private health insurance companies.
 These plans differ in which added benefits they provide.
-Check with your Medicare Advantage provider to see if your plan includes health insurance for foreign travel; many do.
+Check with your Medicare Advantage provider to see if your plan includes health insurance for foreign travel (they typically don’t).

 If your Medicare Advantage plan does have travel insurance, make sure that it explicitly covers health issues — such as preexisting conditions or medically necessary emergencies.
 Be mindful that Part C plans may not cover travel in every country or may even be limited in covering domestic travel emergencies.
 Part C plans operate in limited geographic areas.
 Your benefits will be equal to or better than Original Medicare, but they don’t apply everywhere.
 If your Medicare Advantage plan becomes aware that you’ve lived away from your plan’s service area for 6 months or more, you may be automatically disenrolled.